yiruzu/vencord-snippets/README.md

 - Click on that file, then click on the **Raw** button
 - A file will open on your browser, now copy the URL
 - Open Settings > Vencord > Themes > Online Themes
-- Paste the following link into the input box: `URL_HERE`
+- Paste the copied link into the input box

 </details>